Gagniuc/Applied-Genetics-1.2/bin/README.md

 The auxiliary projects are separate from the main application. `Mesaj.vbp` builds the `.agx` helper, `Include.vbp` builds the CD interface, and `cheie.vbp` builds the historical key utility.

+## Trial strategy

+The original release used a 30-run trial system.
+Each time the program started, it read a usage counter from two separate locations: the current user’s VB settings area in the Windows Registry and a small local file named `sys_exp.dll`.
+Despite its extension, this file was not a real Windows library; it was only used as a secondary storage location for the trial counter.

+The two values were compared at startup.
+If they matched, the counter was incremented and the program continued.
+If they differed, the application assumed that one of the values had been manually modified and treated the trial information as invalid.
+Keeping the same value in two different locations made simple counter resets more difficult, although the mechanism was still relatively easy to inspect and bypass by modern standards.

+Registration was based on a username and a corresponding activation code.
+The activation window validated the entered pair and, when accepted, stored the registration information in an encrypted file named `ag_exp.001`.
+On later launches, the program checked this file before displaying the trial counter.
+A valid registration allowed the application to start without consuming one of the remaining trial runs.

+The trial interface, activation-code generator, encryption routines, and related validation classes are preserved in the source code because they formed part of the original software architecture.
+They are useful for studying historical shareware protection techniques, but they should not be considered secure licensing methods for current software.
+The implementation relies on writable Registry entries, local files, reversible custom encryption, and Windows paths that may require elevated permissions on modern systems.

 ## Windows 11 edition

 The modern source trees are not a rewrite.
 They retain the VB6 architecture and original project format, but repair several faults that became visible during compilation and use on Windows 11.